 To learn more about this story, click here to read the full case study.

-Tags: Automation, Collaboration, Data#3, Data#3 News, Education, Melbourne, Microsoft, Microsoft Azure Active Directory, Microsoft Flow, Microsoft Intune, Microsoft Office 365, Microsoft School Data Sync (SDS), Microsoft SharePoint, Microsoft Windows Autopilot, Mobility, Platform as a Service (PaaS), Procurement, Security, The Anywhere Classroom, Victoria
+Tags: Automation, Collaboration, Data#3, Data#3 News, Education, Melbourne, Microsoft, Microsoft Azure, Microsoft Azure Active Directory, Microsoft Flow, Microsoft Intune, Microsoft Office 365, Microsoft School Data Sync (SDS), Microsoft SharePoint, Microsoft Windows Autopilot, Mobility, Platform as a Service (PaaS), Procurement, Security, The Anywhere Classroom, Victoria